In May 2019, before Brexit silenced our voice in Europe, I stood for the European Parliament. Here’s why.

 Yet those of us who embraced that dream became complacent.
 We allowed xenophobia to gain ground in the popular media despite the fact that working age immigrants have helped our economy, staffed our hospitals and brought innovation and expertise to our universities and businesses.
 We let wildly inaccurate stories go unchallenged about the European Union – that it was run by unelected Eurocrats not the elected European Parliament and elected government ministers in the Council of Ministers, that it was vastly expensive when it actually costs each of us less than most of our local councils, that we were losing sovereignty to ‘them’ in Brussels not sharing it so that we could tackle issues together for the greater good.

 The xenophobia and nationalism infected even mainstream politics.
 Leaders like Tony Blair and later David Cameron, scared of the rising nationalist right, drafted immigration bill after immigration bill and said they would get tough with “Brussels”.
 And then wondered why, when it came to the crunch, it was hard to suddenly defend an open Europe and all its achievements.

-While I was an MP, I was the Lib Dem parliamentary party’s spokesperson on European affairs, often taking on the Eurosceptics in hour after hour of debate.
+While I was a Westminster MP, I was the Lib Dem parliamentary party’s spokesperson on European affairs, often taking on the Eurosceptics in hour after hour of debate.
 I helped to draft the party’s 2014 European manifesto which set out a visionary, reforming agenda – from crime and justice to consumer rights, from the environment to the financial system, from agriculture to Europe’s place in the world.
 But the tide was strongly running against us by then as decades of lies about Europe ‘bossing us around’ combined with fanciful promises of sunlit uplands after Brexit.